josefadamcik/josefadamcik.cz/_posts/2019-07-10-corne-keyboard-build-log.md

 But to sum it up:

-- A bunch of diodes, one for every switch.
+- A bunch of **diodes**, one for every switch.
 The PCB supports both through-hole and SMD.
+I have used IN4148 through hole diodes.
-- Switches, of course.
+- **Switches**, of course.
 Either traditional cherry-like or there's also an option to use [low profile switches from Kailh](http://www.kailh.com/en/Products/Ks/CS/).
 I have used [Aliaz silent tactile switches](https://kbdfans.com/products/pre-orderaliaz-silent-switch-tactile) this time.
 I think I like their tactility much more than the boring linearity of Gateron Silent Blacks which I have on my Katana60.
-- RGB LEDs if you want some lighting.
+- **RGB LEDs** if you want some lighting.
 See below for my failure regarding those.
-- 2x Arduino Pro Micro or a clone.
-I think such Arduino (really made by Arduino) actually doesn't exist and the original is actually [made by Sparkfun and is called just Pro Micro](https://www.sparkfun.com/products/12640).
+- **2x Arduino Pro Micro** or a clone.
+I think such Arduino (really made by Arduino) doesn't exist and the original board is actually [made by Sparkfun and is called just Pro Micro](https://www.sparkfun.com/products/12640).
 Make sure you have 5V variant and if you shop for clones, make sure you are not buying something different.
 You need ATmega32U4 and a build in USB connector.
+I bought [those on AliExpress][promicro].
-- 2x ssd1306 128x32 OLED display module, i2c variant.
-Check the pictures, but this is the most common you'll find.
+- **2x ssd1306 128x32 OLED display module**, i2c variant.
+Check the pictures, but this is the most common you'll find ([AliExpress][oled]).
-- Some M2 spacers and screws.
+- Some **M2 spacers** and **screws** ([brass spacers on AliExpress][spacers]).
+Check the lengths in the official build guide.
-- Rubber feet.
+- **Rubber feet**.
 Those are very important, I am still waiting for mine and the keyboard is hard to use without them.
-I use a piece of cloth under the keyboard in order to hot-fix tilting on the screw-heads in the bottom when I press a key in the top row.
+I use a piece of cloth under the keyboard in order to hot-fix tilting on the screw-heads in the bottom when I press a key in the top row. ([AliExpress][rubberfeet])
-- The rest: TRRS connectors, TRRS cable, some pin headers, some pin sockets if you want to, tactile buttons, keycaps.
+- **2xTRRS audio connector** ([connectors on AliExpress][trrs])
+- **TRRS audio cable** to connect both halves.
+Try to buy TRRS (has 4 wires) but you should be OK with TRS (3 wires).
+Corne can use either serial communication (needs 3 wires) or I2C (needs 4) to communicate between halves.
+The default variant is serial and there was no information how to make I2C work in the documentation for Corne so you are most likely not going to go there.
+- Some **pin headers**, some **pin sockets** if you want to.
+It's actually quite difficult to get nice sockets which would work for Corne.
+I ended up using normal pin headers and soldered Pro Micros and displays to the PCB without pin sockets.
+- **2x tactile button** ([on AliExpress][buttons])
+- **keycaps**
+- If you want to have a complete build you would need **2 laser-cut acrylic covers for OLED displays**.
+I build mine without them.

 ## RGB LEDs